- Listing Type: Summer Programs

-Journey through the history of western art: explore masterpieces of art and architecture from antiquity to the present day, using a variety of spectacular online resources.
+Journey through the history of western art: explore masterpieces of art and architecture from antiquity to the present day, using a variety of spectacular resources.

-Students will start by studying antiquity through virtual guided tours of the Acropolis Museum in Athens and other ancient Greek and Roman monuments.
-Through interactive online visits, students will learn about art from the medieval through the Gothic periods via cathedrals in France; the art of the Renaissance, Baroque, and Enlightenment at The Louvre and The Hermitage; and Impressionism through Modernism at the Museum of Modern Art in New York, the Musée d’Orsay in Paris, and the Van Gogh Museum in Amsterdam.
-Students will also explore contemporary art through online viewing experiences curated by famous international art galleries and the Whitney Museum of American Art.
+Students will start by studying antiquity through guided tours of the Acropolis Museum in Athens and other ancient Greek and Roman monuments.
+Through interactive visits, students will learn about art from the medieval through the Gothic periods via cathedrals in France; the art of the Renaissance, Baroque, and Enlightenment at The Louvre and The Hermitage; and Impressionism through Modernism at the Museum of Modern Art in New York, the Musée d’Orsay in Paris, and the Van Gogh Museum in Amsterdam.
+Students will also explore contemporary art through viewing experiences curated by famous international art galleries and the Whitney Museum of American Art.
 Over the course of this journey, students will gain a framework for understanding different styles and concepts that have shaped the history of western art as well as the hot topics that remain important to artists today.

 Cost and Session Information